Create a killer Black Friday shopping plan

 When you're all done browsing and tapping, choose Shopping List and then tap Clippings.
 Now you can see everything at a glance: each store and each item on your list.

 The whole process is incredibly easy, and the resulting list is incredibly handy.
 It's also a great way to compare prices on similar items so you don't have to remember from one ad to another.
-(Shopping for a DJI Spark ($499.00 at Dell Home), for example?
+(Shopping for a DJI Spark, for example?
 Add it wherever you see it, then you can look and see which store has the best price.)

 The only thing I don't understand is why Flipp seems to be missing a few key Black Friday ads, like the ones from Best Buy and Home Depot.